aimore-group/mqttsrv/README.md

 </p>

-### MQTT is a fully compliant, embeddable high-performance Go MQTT v5 (and v3.1.1) broker/server
+### MQTT is A Go MQTT v5/v3 server

-MQTT is an embeddable [fully compliant](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html) MQTT v5 broker server written in Go, designed for the development of telemetry and internet-of-things projects.
-The server can be used either as a standalone binary or embedded as a library in your own applications, and has been designed to be as lightweight and fast as possible, with great care taken to ensure the quality and maintainability of the project.
+This project is cloned from [mochi-server/mqtt](https://github.com/mochi-mqtt/server).

 #### What is MQTT?
-MQTT stands for [MQ Telemetry Transport](https://en.wikipedia.org/wiki/MQTT).
+MQTTSRV stands for [MQ Telemetry Transport](https://en.wikipedia.org/wiki/MQTT).
 It is a publish/subscribe, extremely simple and lightweight messaging protocol, designed for constrained devices and low-bandwidth, high-latency or unreliable networks ([Learn more](https://mqtt.org/faq)).
 MQTT fully implements version 5.0.0 of the MQTT protocol.

-#### MQTT Features
+#### Features

 - Full MQTTv5 Feature Compliance, compatibility for MQTT v3.1.1 and v3.0.0:
     - User and MQTTv5 Packet Properties